gantsign/gantsign.github.io/_pages/opensource.md

         <p>
             Ansible role to install the
             <a href="https://code.visualstudio.com/">Visual Studio Code IDE</a>,
-            configure the IDE and install plugins.
+            configure the IDE and install extensions.
         </p>
     </div>
 </li>